-Recruits had to pass physical examinations to join the armed forces.
+Recruits needed to pass physical examinations to join the armed forces.
 These requirements varied from nation to nation.
-These were the requirements for Great Britain:

 - Pass a medical exam

 At the war’s onset, 40 percent of men could not pass the army’s medical test.
+Soon reality struck and, as the death toll mounted, recruitment became difficult.
 Eventually, standards were lowered.

 In many nations, especially those in the Central Powers, it became necessary to accept any able-bodied male, from preteens to elderly men.

 Others lied about their ages to join.
-Many people born in the late 19th century didn’t have birth certificates so this was easy to do.
-But other times, it was simply that recruitment officers looked the other way.
+Many people born in the late 19th century didn’t have birth certificates, so this was easy to do.
+But other times, recruitment officers simply looked the other way.

-In Britain, a man had to be 18 to join the military and 19 to serve overseas, but recruitment officers were paid for each recruit so they were likely to worry more about their own pocketbook than a teen’s safety.
+In Britain, a man had to be 18 to join the military and 19 to serve overseas, but recruitment officers were paid for each recruit so they were more likely to worry about their own pocketbook than a stranger’s safety.

 It is estimated 250,000 boys under the age of 19 fought.

-The need to accept underage recruits was eliminated when Britain introduced conscription in 1916.
-Still, many boys continued to filter into the armed forces and died for the cause they believed in.
+The financial benefit from accepting underage recruits was eliminated when Britain introduced conscription in 1916.
+Still, many boys continued to filter into the armed forces and die for a cause they believed in.